techidaily/site-ios-unlock/source/_posts/unlock-your-disabled-apple-iphone-13-without-itunes-in-5-ways-by-drfone-ios.md

 All the solutions mentioned here are highly secure and work almost every time.
 So, if you are worried about the security of your device, we suggest you use Dr.Fone-Screen Unlock.
 It is the best tool in case of a **forgotten iPhone PIN.**

-## Part 1: 4 Simple Ways to Unlock iPhone without Pin

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/qmQjRcnaq9g?si=jadcGtXemUAlKOTa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/8dH3yHH9IX8?si=geiW5KbIljSFT9pz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 1: 4 Simple Ways to Unlock iPhone without Pin

 ### 1\.
 "Erase iPhone" option